linux-system-roles/sap-preconfigure/README.md

 sap-preconfigure
 ================

-This role configures a RHEL 7 or RHEL 8 system according to applicable SAP notes so that any SAP software can be installed.
-Future implementation may reduce the scope of this role, for example if certain installation or configuration steps are done in more specialized roles.
+This role installs required packages and performs configuration steps which are required for installing and running SAP NetWeaver or SAP HANA.
+Specific installation and configuration steps on top of these basic steps are performed with roles sap-netweaver-preconfigure and sap-hana-preconfigure.
+Future implementations may reduce the scope of this role, for example if certain installation or configuration steps are done in the more specific roles.

 Requirements
 ------------